Rapid transit: Lines

-The coaches of the Delhi Metro are color-coded to indicate different service lines.
+A train on the Magenta Line of the Delhi Metro.
+Trains on the Delhi Metro are color-coded to indicate different service lines.

 Each rapid transit system consists of one or more lines, or circuits.
 Each line is serviced by at least one specific route with trains stopping at all or some of the line's stations.
 Most systems operate several routes, and distinguish them by colors, names, numbering, or a combination thereof.
 Some lines may share track with each other for a portion of their route or operate solely on their own right-of-way.
 Often a line running through the city center forks into two or more branches in the suburbs, allowing a higher service frequency in the center.
 This arrangement is used by many systems, such as the Copenhagen Metro, the Milan Metro, the Oslo Metro, the Istanbul Metro and the New York City Subway.

 Alternatively, there may be a single central terminal (often shared with the central railway station), or multiple interchange stations between lines in the city center, for instance in the Prague Metro.
-The London Underground and Paris Métro are densely built systems with a matrix of crisscrossing lines throughout the cities.
+The London Underground and Paris Metro are densely built systems with a matrix of crisscrossing lines throughout the cities.
 The Chicago 'L' has most of its lines converging on The Loop, the main business, financial, and cultural area.
 Some systems have a circular line around the city center connecting to radially arranged outward lines, such as the Moscow Metro's Koltsevaya Line and Beijing Subway's Line 10.

 The capacity of a line is obtained by multiplying the car capacity, the train length, and the service frequency.
 Heavy rapid transit trains might have six to twelve cars, while lighter systems may use four or fewer.
 Cars have a capacity of 100 to 150 passengers, varying with the seated to standing ratio – more standing gives higher capacity.
 The minimum time interval between trains is shorter for rapid transit than for mainline railways owing to the use of communications-based train control: the minimum headway can reach 90 seconds, but many systems typically use 120 seconds to allow for recovery from delays.
 Typical capacity lines allow 1,200 people per train, giving 36,000 passengers per hour per direction.
 However, much higher capacities are attained in East Asia with ranges of 75,000 to 85,000 people per hour achieved by MTR Corporation's urban lines in Hong Kong.